netgroup-polito/VPNaaS/README.md

 The chart is forked from this [official openvpn chart](https://github.com/helm/charts/tree/master/stable/openvpn).

-I have added a sidecar container in the deployment.
+I have added a sidecar container to the deployment.
 The container is an openvpn exporter, which harvests openvpn metrics and exposes them on port 9176.

 ```
 containers: